 Our goal, is to make the administrative aspects of going to treatment as seamless as possible.
 We will work with you to determine your best options.
 Whether you are privately paying or utilizing regular insurance benefits.
-We work with most insurance providers to determine what is covered by your policy.
+We are dedicated to finding affordable treatment solutions and work with most insurance providers, both in-network and out-of-network, to determine what is covered by your policy.

 One of the most daunting parts of entering treatment can be understanding financing coverage.
 Because of this, our team of admissions professionals works with your insurance providers.
 They will verify the benefits available to you under your policy.
 We can also assist you in identifying financing options.
 We do not want the process of financing your stay at Sanford to be a difficult experience.
 It is important to view alcohol or other drug addiction treatment as an investment in your future.